Prurigo nodularis (PN) is a chronic inflammatory skin condition characterized by severely pruritic skin nodules.

-We are currently enrolling a randomized, double-blind, placebo-controlled, adaptive design Phase 2a clinical trial of KPL-716 in subjects with PN.
+We are conducting a randomized, double-blind, placebo-controlled, adaptive design Phase 2a clinical trial of KPL-716 in subjects with PN.

-We are currently enrolling an exploratory Phase 2 clinical trial of KPL-716 in diseases characterized by chronic pruritus.
+We are conducting an exploratory Phase 2 clinical trial of KPL-716 in diseases characterized by chronic pruritus.

 We are not aware of any current therapies approved by the FDA for the treatment of PN.